salus-rai/Salus/responsible-ai-llm-benchmarking/README.md

       ```bash
          python main_api.py
       ```
-7. Once server is running successfully, go to [http://localhost:8000/api/v1/trustllm/docs](http://localhost:8000/api/v1/trustllm/docs#/)
+7. Use the Port No that is mentioned in main.py file.
+Open the swagger URL in browser once server is running:`http://localhost:8000/api/v1/trustllm/docs#/`

 ## Open Source Tools used
 | Open Source Tools Used | Link |